Getting through Christmas in a cost-of-living crisis

 Be careful when it comes to credit cards and payday loans

 Christmas is a time when many people look to credit cards and loans to cover additional costs.
-According to Money.com, nearly 1 in 4 of us in the UK use credit cards to make purchases in the run-up to Christmas.
+According to MoneyHub.com, nearly two thirds of people in the UK use retail credit to make purchases in the run-up to Christmas.

 Particularly for higher-cost items like games consoles or furniture, credit cards or loans are needed to pay for items that most consumers would not be able to afford upfront.
 But these all generate interest as you repay them, meaning that these extra costs will hit hard in January, especially if you’re already struggling prior to Christmas.

-Payday loans can be especially tempting but, as we know, whilst they are quick to come into your bank the high interest rates will hit almost as fast.
+Payday loans and Buy Now, Pay Later credit contracts can be especially tempting but, as we know, whilst they are quick to come into your bank the high interest rates will hit almost as fast.

 Our advice is to be very careful with your finances at this time of year.
 If you are going to go down the route of borrowing money, make sure you will be able to make your repayments in the new year.
 If you go on to miss a payment, it could impact your credit score and land you in further debt.